miranda-e/Demodifier/README.md

 The command line will display “Demodifier completed” when the analysis finishes.
 The command line window will close. **Output files will be located in the same directory as your input file.**

-### Instructions for Linux Executable
+### Instructions for Linux Executable:

 **Note**
-The pre-built executable requires GLIBC 2.38 or newer, which is included in Ubuntu 24.04 LTS and later.
+The Linux executable requires GLIBC 2.38 or newer, included in Ubuntu 24.04 LTS and later.
-It may not run on older Linux distributions such as Ubuntu 20.04 or 22.04.
+It will not run on older distributions such as Ubuntu 20.04 or 22.04.
-An internet connection is also required to access the Unipept API.
+An internet connection is required to access the Unipept API.

 1. **Download the Linux executable tar.gz file**: Located in the releases section on the side bar.
 2. **Extract the file** using: